voliol/universal-pokemon-randomizer/GRAPHICS_GUIDE.md

 # Images

 The word "image" should be used generally, rather than "sprite".
-"Sprite" has a meaning within the consoles the ROMs are for, as an image that is not a background tile, and many of these methods work on those as well.
+"Sprite" has a meaning within the consoles the ROMs are for, as an image that is not a background tile.
+Many of these methods work on background tiles as well, making "sprite" a misnomer.

 Images are used by the Randomizer GUI when a ROM is loaded, to display a "mascot" Pokémon, and there are methods for dumping all Pokémon images for bugtesting purposes.